Meet DappRadar’s Marketing Manager and learn how she is changing the way the dapp industry is seen

 I love seeing how much attention Web3 projects/products give to the community.
 How it is important to understand that the way most value is being created on the web is through communities of people coming together, collaborating, and being a part of something.

-Secondly, it is great to see, how Web3 empowers creators by cutting the thor-party content-sharing platforms to engage with their audiences and monetize their art.
+Secondly, it is great to see how Web3 empowers creators by cutting third-party content-sharing platforms to engage with their audiences and monetize their art.
 They now have new ways to engage with their fans and take back control of their creations.

 What is your favorite Web3 project and why? (apart from DappRadar)

 World of Women, without any doubt.
 First of all, I know that in the last year, we have seen so many new projects and NFT collections being built.
 Sometimes you can get lost on who is here for the long run.

 Once the collection was launched back in July 2021, I could feel that the WoW was one of them.
 Not only because of the great art but also because of having a great mission behind it – “create opportunities for anyone around the world to be owners, creators, and contributors in this new era of the web.”

 - Read all about Kornelija’s favorite project: World of Women NFTs: The Blue Chip NFT Project Boosting Diversity